We can choose to positively

 Prayer for the Seven Gifts of the Holy Spirit

-· the Spirit of Wisdom, that I may despise the perishable things of this world, and aspire only after the things that are eternal;
+Grant me:· the Spirit of Wisdom, that I may despise the perishable things of this world, and aspire only after the things that are eternal;

 · the Spirit of Understanding, to enlighten my mind with the light of Your divine truth;